BEng (Hons) Civil Engineering with Foundation Year

 This module develops your knowledge and understanding of the Civil Engineering Profession by making use of the opportunities available within the workplace.
 This module links to direct work experience, gained on projects in the workplace.
 To choose this option, you will need the support of a Civil Engineer who will act as your workplace mentor and offer sufficient time at a place of work to achieve the learning outcomes.

-This module develops your understanding of geotechnics and structural design, and integrates this knowledge so that you can successfully produce designs including both superstructure and piling.
+This module develops students' understanding of geotechnics and structural design, and integrates this knowledge so that they can successfully produce designs including both superstructure and piling.

 Structural Design and Risk Management